polymode/polymode/readme.md

 ## Overview

 Polymode is an emacs package that offers support for multiple major modes inside a single emacs buffer.
-Polymode is lightweight, object oriented and was specifically designed for quick and easy addition of new polymodes.
+It is lightweight, object oriented and was designed for quick addition of new polymodes.

-Polymodes also provides highly configurable facilities for literate programming.
+Polymode also provides highly configurable facilities for literate programming.
 Exporters, weavers and tanglers organically integrate into polymode system and are easy to create and extend.